teaching-data-science/intro2ml/chapters/chapter06-04-forests-featureimportance.md

 ---
 title: 'Chapter 6.4: Feature Importance'
 description:
-  ' By how much would the random forest performance decrease if a specific feature were removed or rendered useless?
-The basic idea of this chapter is to examine this question.
-You will also learn what feature importance is and how to compute it.'
+  ' In a complex machine learning model, the contributions of the different features to the model performance are difficult to evaluate.
+The concept of feature importance allows to quantify this for random forests.'
 prev: /chapter06-03-forests-benchmarking
 next: /chapter06-05-forests-proximitis
 type: subchapter